datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 - is the proportion of female students at SKEMA equal to 0.5.
 - is the proportion of smokers in France equal to 0.15.

-If you recall the lecture, for conducting Z-test you do not need much calculations on your sample data.
+For conducting Z-test you do not need much calculations on your sample data.
 The only thing you need to know is the proportion of observations that qualify to belong to the sub-sample you are interested in (e.g. a “female SKEMA student”, or a “French smoker” in examples above).

+We will use the dataset on cars in the US for learning purposes.
+This contains a list of 32 cars and their characteristics.

 In the simplest example involving the data at hand, we can ask the question whether the share of cars with variable “am” being equal to 0 is equal to 50%.